Sales pipeline size matters.

 Why this dashboard chart is useful

 But they also know the trend in the size of the pipeline.
-The trend tells them whether they are doing the right things.
-Moving in the right direction.
-Making headway.
+The trend tells sales managers whether they are doing the right things and moving in the right direction.

 Incidentally, this dashboard chart also comes with a little sister.
-This can measure the trend in pipeline size on a daily and weekly basis.
-Read this blog post to find out more about pipeline size trend dashboard charts.
+This alternative measures the trend in pipeline size on a daily and weekly basis.
+Read this blog post to find out more about measuring the trend in the sales pipeline size.

 Alternatively, watch this video to see me demonstrate the pipeline trend chart in action.

-You probably want all four of these charts on a single dashboard:
+You probably want all four of these charts on a single Salesforce dashboard.

 12 Must-Have Charts For Your Salesforce Dashboard